ethereum/sourcify/README.md

 }
 ```

-**Using the monitor**
+### Using the Monitoring Service

-If your Solidity code compiles with solc >= 0.6.0, you just need to upload your
+If your Solidity code compiles with solc >= 0.6.0, all you need to do is to upload your
 contract metadata and sources to IPFS as part of your deployment process.
-The monitor service will
+The monitoring service will
 automatically add your files to the metadata repository when it sees your contract created on the
 network.

 A simple example for Truffle projects can be found at [cgewecke/metacoin-source-verify][40]
 which contains [a script][41] to publish to IPFS directly from a Truffle compilation artifact.

 [40]: https://github.com/cgewecke/metacoin-source-verify
 [41]: https://github.com/cgewecke/metacoin-source-verify/blob/master/scripts/ipfs.js

-## Security Precautions
+### Security Precautions

 Please note that source code verification is only reliable if it is performed
 on the **creation** bytecode, i.e. the bytecode payload used when the contract